On compression rate of quantum autoencoders: Control design, numerical and experimental realization: Numerical results

 \section{Numerical results}

 In this section, numerical results on 2-qubit and 3-qubit systems are presented.
 The system models and parameters are provided in Sec. \ref{subsec:parameters}.
 The input states are generated randomly and independently for several times to form a set of pure states with equal probabilities.
+In particular, a complex vector $|\psi_0\rangle=[a_1,a_2,....]^T$, $\sum_k|a_k|^2=1$ can be generated as $ [a_1,a_2,...]^T=[b_1+c_1\rm{i},b_2+c_2\rm{i},...]^T /\sqrt{\sum_{k=1} |b_k|^2+|c_k|^2}$ with the real vector $[b_1,b_2,...]^T$ and the imaginary vector $[c_1,c_2,...]^T$ randomly sampled.
 Such input states are almost always linearly independent in the numerical simulation.
 For each compression task, numerical simulation is implemented for 20 runs independently, and each run deals with different input states.
+An example of compressing two 2-qubit states into two 1-qubit states is presented in Appendix G, with detailed information about the input states, encoded states and recovered states.
 In subsection \ref{subsec:compression limit}, the performance learnt by the closed-loop learning control approach is demonstrated to testify the upper bound of the compression rate for given input states.
 Then, the performance of four learning algorithms are compared and summarized in subsection \ref{subsec:comparison}.
 In subsection \ref{subsec:influence}, the training performance of the quantum autoencoder under different constraints is presented.